Benefits of Membership

-A national scholarship program awarded to deserving applicants – six or more $7,000 graduate scholarships; thirty-seven or more $5,000 undergraduate scholarships; and one or more $1,000 undergraduate awards.
+A national scholarship program awarded to deserving applicants – six or more $7,000 graduate scholarships; thirty-five or more $5,000 undergraduate scholarships; and one or more $1,000 undergraduate awards.

-A $10,000 Scholar-Leader-of-The-Year Award chosen from the pool of scholarship applicants.
+Two $10,000 Scholar-Leader-of-The-Year Awards chosen from the pool of scholarship applicants.

 Chapter scholarships and awards.

 An affordable national initiation fee of $35 (as of July 1, 2019), plus local initiation fee.

 A certificate and golden key of membership.

 A national convention and leadership workshops – National pays registration fee, hotel housing, convention meals, and regional entertainment for one chapter adviser and one student delegate representing each active chapter.

 Top quality national publications.

 Official Society jewelry, fashion collections, and academic regalia.